xingyuezhiji/crack-coder/README.md

-# CrackCode - AI-Powered DSA Interview Assistant
+# CrackCode - Invisible AI-Powered Interview Assistant

-A powerful, completely invisible AI tool for solving Data Structures and Algorithms (DSA) questions during coding interviews.
+A powerful, completely invisible AI tool for solving Coding questions during technical interviews.
 The tool runs 100% undetectably in the background - no screen recording or monitoring software can identify its presence.

 ## Demo
  VideoLink